You're married and work together?!

 This is our most FAQ.
 We'll refer you to this post and this video where Carlene talks about the business.
 Since these posts in 2015, much has changed but the starting point is still the same.
 The blog started in spring of 2011, beginning as a way to chronicle the craziness of becoming a dietitian.

 What’s a Registered Dietitian Nutritionist?

 Carlene is.
-She's also the current President of the Virginia Academy of Nutrition and dietetics.
+She's also the immediate Past President of the Virginia Academy of Nutrition and dietetics.
 In a nutshell, all dietitians are nutritionists, but not all nutritionists are dietitians.
 A Registered Dietitian, or RD/RDN, is a health professional that has extensive nutrition education and training.
 In order for someone to become a dietitian we go through A LOT of work.
 Read more about the process here.
 If you want to learn more about her experience becoming a dietitian, read the Dietetic Internship posts and undergrad posts from James Madison University.

 What kind of diet do you eat?

 We love food.
 WE LOVE IT.
 We only eat what's worth it when it comes to 'treats'.
 You will never, ever see us eating a sub-par croissant.
 The rest of the time we eat a variety of vegetables, fruits, pulses and meat.
 We also eat mostly seasonally (because no one is like YAAAS FRENCH ONION SOUP in August in Virginia) except when it comes to produce that is frozen (short growing seasons and technology-freezing definitely preserves the nutrition and flavor of a lot of great things).

 So I heard you're restoring a historic house?

 You heard right.
 We are restoring an 1800's folk Victorian home in a historic district.
 You can follow along on Instagram with #MaoHaus or check out some of the blog posts on finished rooms.

 What's your RSS feed so I can subscribe?